awesome1886/drlnd-continuous-control/README.md

 ### Introduction

-This project involves training a pair of agents to play a game of tennis.
-The environment is provided by Unity ML-Agents.
+This project involves training a pair of agents to play tennis.
+Unity ML-Agents provide the environment.

 In this environment, two agents control rackets to bounce a ball over a net.
 - A reward of +0.1 is given if an agent hits the ball over the net.